Ninjas and their weapons - The secret warriors of ancient Japan

-Ninjas are among the most fascinating figures in Japanese history.
-In contrast to the honourable samurai, who lived by a strict code of honour, shinobi (as they were called in Japan) were shadow warriors who operated with cunning, stealth and a variety of secret weapons.
+The ninjas are among the most fascinating figures in Japanese history.
+In contrast to the honourable samurai, who lived by a strict code of honour, shinobi - as they were called in Japan - were shadow warriors who operated with cunning, stealth and a variety of secret weapons.
 They were used as spies, assassins and scouts and mastered numerous fighting techniques that still enjoy legendary status today.

 The art of ninjutsu - more than just fighting

 The ninjas were not only warriors, but also masters of deception and disguise.
-They used techniques such as disguise, psychological warfare and even chemistry to deceive their opponents.
-Ninjutsu, the martial art of the shinobi, involved not only unarmed combat, but also specialised weapons that were perfect for secret missions.
+They used techniques such as disguise, psychological warfare and even chemistry to outwit their opponents.
+Ninjutsu, the martial art of the shinobi, involved not only unarmed combat but also the targeted use of special weapons that were perfect for covert missions - including the famous ninja sword, which is highly prized among collectors and martial artists today.

-The legendary ninjato - the weapon of shadows
+The legendary Ninjato - the classic ninja sword

-One of the best-known ninja weapons is the ninjato, a straight, often shorter sword that was specially developed for quick use in confined spaces.
-In contrast to the elegant katana of the samurai, the ninjato was functional, easy to draw and ideal for surprise attacks.
+One of the best-known ninja weapons is the ninjato - the traditional ninja sword.
+It is usually a straight, shorter sword that was developed for quick use in confined spaces.
+In contrast to the elegant katana of the samurai, the ninja sword was functional, easy to draw and ideal for surprise attacks.
 Many modern depictions show ninjas wielding this weapon, although historical evidence of its exact form is limited.

 Probably the most famous ninja weapon is the shuriken.
-These small, sharp projectiles could injure or distract opponents or serve as a poison carrier.
-Ninjas not only used them in combat, but also for sabotage by lacing them with poisons or burning substances.
-Their compact size made them ideal for concealed transport.
+These small, sharp projectiles could injure, distract or even poison opponents.
+Ninjas used them both in battle and for sabotage.
+Their compact size made them ideal for concealed transport - just like the ninja sword, which was often carried in an inconspicuous sheath.

 Kusarigama - The deadly chain with sickle

-One of the ninja' s most unusual weapons was the kusarigama, a combination of a sickle and a chain with a weight at the end.
+One of the ninja's most unusual weapons was the kusarigama, a combination of a sickle and a chain with a weight at the end.
 With this versatile weapon, they could keep opponents at a distance, disarm them or tie them up.
-However, this technique required enormous skill and precision.
+In direct combat, it was often combined with a kunai or a shorter ninja sword - a deadly combination of technique and precision.

 Smoke bombs - perfect escape weapons